8 Animals That Are No Longer Extinct (Checked in 2024)

 Registering extinct species is an unreliable procedure.
-There is a list of 7 cases where it has failed.
-These are shown in this article.
+There were several cases where it failed.
+Find out what species were erroneously thought as extinct.

 Where Does the Information About These Several Animals Come From?